Wenda Xu

 Research Interests

-My major research interests lie in the area of text generation evaluation and large language model (LLM) alignment.
-In one sentence, I want to design methods to enable LLM learn to generate actionable feedback (both in the form of quality score or natural language diagnostic report) and use actionable feedback to align LLM with human principles.
+My major research interests lie in the area of large language model (LLM) evaluation and alignment (at pre-training, post-training and inference stages).
+In one sentence, I want to learn metrics that can assess LLM's generation quality and align LLM with well defined feedback.

-Currently, I actively work on the text generation evaluation (both in quality and interpretability).
 I am the first author of SEScore1&2 and InstructScore (Best Unsupervised Text Generation metrics at WMT22 shared task).
-I am interested in the fine-grained feedback guided text generation and extend this generic pipeline into multilingual, multimodality content generation.
+Currently, I am actively working on LLM post-training techniques, in both preference learning and knowledge distillation.

-CV / Bio / Google Scholar / Twitter / Github
+CV / Linkedin / Google Scholar / Twitter / Github

 profile photo